MasterEvarior/nix-config/README.md

 ## Theming

-I try to style everything according to the [Catpuccin Mocha Theme](https://github.com/catppuccin).
+I try to style everything according to the [Catppuccin Mocha Theme](https://github.com/catppuccin).
 If you like what you see, head over there and drop them a couple of bucks!

 ## Development